-Our main sample of analysis is a panel of all private sector firms that ever reached an average 6-month FTE firm size between 5 and 25 in the period 2005 to 2014.13 Our panel is balanced in the sense that we keep all firms that ever reached a size between 5 and 25 in the sample, even when their size is no longer in that range.
+Our main sample of analysis is a panel of all private sector firms that ever reached an average 6-month FTE firm size between 5 and 25 in the period from 2005 to 2014.13 Our panel is balanced in the sense that we keep all firms that ever reached a size between 5 and 25 in the sample, even when their size is no longer in that range.
 In particular, if firms do not survive, they are kept in the sample, with their employment, hours, etc. all set to zero.
-While we focus on firms in a narrow size range in terms of FTE employees for identification purposes, we note that firms in our sample account for about a fifth of all Italian establishments, for about a fourth of the Italian workforce, and a fourth of all STW spells between 2010 to 2014.
+While we focus on firms in a narrow size range in terms of FTE employees for identification purposes, we note that firms in our sample account for about a fifth of all Italian establishments, a fourth of the Italian workforce, and a fourth of all STW spells between 2010 and 2014.
 Our sample of workers is a balanced panel of all workers ever working in these firms.

 Appendix Table A-2 provides descriptive statistics on our main sample of firms in 2008, prior to the start of the Great Recession.
 The average firm size in our sample is close to 9 employees, with an average of 38.7 weekly hours worked per employee.
-The average wage bill per employee is Euro 20.660.
+The average wage bill per employee is Euro 20,660.
 The table also breaks down firms between eligible and non-eligible INPS codes.
 Despite being unequally distributed across industries, firms in eligible and non-eligible INPS codes are not too dissimilar in terms of observable characteristics prior to the Great Recession.
-Firms in eligible INPS codes are slightly larger, but are relatively comparable in terms of hours worked per employee, wage bill per employee, revenues, investment, and liquidity.
+Firms in eligible INPS codes are slightly larger, but are relatively comparable in terms of hours worked per employee, revenues, investment, and liquidity.
 Appendix Table A-3 provides similar information for workers in our main sample of analysis.
-Workers in eligible INPS codes are more likely to be male and blue collar, and they are also slightly older than workers in non-eligible INPS codes, which reflect the fact that manufacturing is more represented in eligible INPS codes than in non-eligible INPS codes.